Kids in masks trick or treating for Halloween

 Pumpkins

-When decorating pumpkins, consider having your little pumpkin paint or use markers on his or her pumpkin.
+When decorating pumpkins, consider having your little pumpkin paint or use markers on their pumpkin.
 Leave the carving to the adults and consider battery-powered lights inside the pumpkin instead of candles.

 Costumes